 The Information Technology (Networking) Certificate is designed to provide the student with a well-rounded education for obtaining employment as a Network or Systems Administrator.
 Students gain practical experience as they fulfill the requirements of their co-op education course.
 This is a Level One Certificate.

-Course Semester #1 (Fa Title Semester Credit Hours Semester #1 (10 an ) ITNW 1308 Implementing and Supporting Client Operating Systems 3 ITNW 1354 Implementing and Supporting Servers 3 ITSC 1316 Linux Installation and Configuration 3
+Course Title Semester Credit Hours Semester #1 (Fall) ITNW 1308 Implementing and Supporting Client Operating Systems 3 ITNW 1354 Implementing and Supporting Servers 3 ITSC 1316 Linux Installation and Configuration 3